kt3k/license-checker/README.md

   "**/*.ts": [
     "You can put multiline headers like this",

-    "Copyright Foo, Inc. and other Bar contributors."
+    "Copyright Foo, Inc. and other Bar contributors.",

-    "Permission is hereby granted, free of charge, to any person obtaining a" "copy of this software and associated documentation files (the", "\"Software\"), to deal in the Software without restriction, including", "without limitation the rights to use, copy, modify, merge, publish,",
+    "Permission is hereby granted, free of charge, to any person obtaining a", "copy of this software and associated documentation files (the", "\"Software\"), to deal in the Software without restriction, including", "without limitation the rights to use, copy, modify, merge, publish,",